sherifButt/adv-web-scraper-api/memory-bank/productContext.md

 ## Problems It Solves

 1. **Technical Complexity Reduction**: Abstracts away the complexities of browser automation, JavaScript rendering, and DOM traversal behind a clean API.
+Provides AI-powered tools to generate scraping configurations from natural language, further lowering the technical barrier.

 2. **Reliability Improvement**: Implements robust error handling, retry mechanisms, and fallback strategies to ensure consistent data extraction even from unstable sources.

 3. **Performance Optimization**: Provides efficient resource utilization and parallel processing capabilities to handle large-scale scraping tasks.

 4. **Maintenance Simplification**: Offers tools and patterns that make scraper maintenance and adaptation to website changes more manageable.
+AI generation can potentially help adapt configurations more quickly.

 5. **Compliance Facilitation**: Builds in features that encourage ethical scraping practices, such as respecting robots.txt, rate limiting, and proper identification.